natpuncher/bindlessdi/README.md

 bindlessdi
 ===

-Lightweight dependency injection framework for Unity almost free of bindings.
+Lightweight dependency injection framework for Unity almost free of bindings designed to simplify and streamline the process of writing code.

 * [Installation](#installation)
 * [Usage](#usage)